-An eyelift usually takes about two hours if both upper and lower eyelids are done together.
+An eye lift usually takes about 2 hours if both upper and lower eyelids are done together.
 Your doctor will most likely use local anesthesia (a painkiller injected around the eye) with oral sedation.

-If you are having the procedure done at a hospital or surgical center, you will most likely receive IV sedation.
+If you undergo the procedure at a hospital or surgical center, you’ll most likely receive IV sedation.

 Another method involves making a cut along the eyelash margin.
 Through that cut, your surgeon can remove excess skin, loose muscle, and fat.
 The cut line fades after a short time.